HuaweiCloudDeveloper/openhands-image/README.md

 ## Project Introduction

-[[openmemory-mcp](https://github.com/mem0ai/mem0/tree/main/openmemory) OpenMemory is your LLM personal memory layer, private, portable, and open-source.
-Your memory is stored locally, giving you complete control over your data.
-Build AI applications using personalized memory while ensuring data security
+[OpenHands](**https://github.com/All-Hands-AI/OpenHands**) It is an AI driven open-source software development agent platform designed to help developers perform various tasks through AI agents

 ### **Core Features:**

-- **Cross session memory storage**:Support long-term storage and calling of any text block, enabling AI to "remember" previous content in each interaction without having to start from scratch
-- **Intelligent retrieval mechanism**:Utilizing Qdrant vector database to achieve efficient retrieval based on semantic relevance, surpassing the limitations of traditional keyword matching
-- **Fully local deployment **:The entire system is built on Docker, PostgreSQL, and Qdrant, and all data is processed and stored locally without sending any information externally, ensuring privacy and security
-- **Cross tool memory sharing** : Clients that support MCP protocol (such as Claude, cursor, Windsurf) can seamlessly access the same memory repository, eliminating the need for duplicate input contexts
+- **Code generation and modification: **OpenHands can automatically generate high-quality code, helping developers quickly complete the core parts of the project and reducing the time spent manually writing code.
+It can also understand and modify existing code, achieving automated code modification through steps such as natural language parsing, AST analysis, context completion, patch generation, and secure execution
+- **Web Interaction and Automation Testing:** OpenHands has built-in full web automation capabilities, allowing users to browse web pages, execute commands, call APIs, and even copy code snippets from StackOverflow like human developers
+- **Multi language support:** OpenHands supports multiple language models, such as GPT-4, Claude, and Llama, and users can configure them through the Litellm library

-The open - source image product [**openmemory-mcp**]() ， provided in this project has pre installed the relevant runtime environment and provided deployment templates.
-Come and refer to the user guide to easily unlock the efficient experience of "out of the box use".
+The open - source image product [**OpenHands-Programming Agent**]() provided by this project has Neo4j and its related runtime environment pre - installed and provides deployment templates.
+Come and refer to the usage guide to easily start an "out - of - the - box" and efficient experience!

 > **System requirements are as follows:**
 >